dimagi/submission_api_example/README.md

 and then dive into the details.

 Start at the `main()` function in **submit_data.py**.
-You will see that data is cast as a list of cases, then rendered as an XForm, and finally submitted to CommCare HQ.
+You will see that data is cast as cases, then rendered as an XForm, and finally submitted to CommCare HQ.

 Notice the `Case` class to see what a case looks like.